OdooBulgaria/pls/README.md

 # Attendance Functionality
 --------------------------------

+> The user who creates the attendance line will show in the created by field
+> The user who submits the attendance line will finally have the attendance line in their attendance record
+> So finally if there are three lines in attendance record of a user then it surely means that the user has submitted the attendance but not force 	that the user has created it

+## Cron logs
+- [ ] Unsubmitted attendance.lines of each user
+- [ ] Project Manager who did not submit their attendance
+- [ ] UID who do not have an emp_id
+- [ ] All attendance.attendance records that are unsubmitted (Warning to close it)

 ## Attendance Functionality

 - [ ] Create todays attendance.attendance menuitem `(Probably will make a dashboard and serve this purpose)`